bartificer/programming-by-stealth/docs/pbs43.md

 console.log(gravitationalForce(6e24, 7.35e22, 384400000));
 ```

-Remember, variables hold primitive values and references to objects, so if you declare an object with const you can still alter the contents of the object, but you can never change the object that variable points to.
+Remember, variables hold primitive values and references to objects.
+So if you declare an object with `const`, you can still alter the contents of the object.
+But you can never change the object that variable points to.

-To illustrate the point, the this will generate an error:
+To illustrate the point, this will generate an error:

 ```javascript
 const x = 2;